too-much-todotxt/spec/The-Todo.txt-Format.md

 ### Rule 2: A task's creation date may optionally appear directly after priority and a space.

 If there is no priority, the creation date appears first.
-If the creation date exists, it should be in the format YYYY-MM-DD.
+If the creation date exists, it should be in the format `YYYY-MM-DD`.

 These tasks have creation dates: